 The best way to attack this kind of data?
 Mixed effects models.
 Inspired by the models we have been building for clients, Manifold has developed mixed effects random forests (MERF)—an open source implementation package in Python.

 Sourav Dey explains how the MERF model marries the world of classical mixed effect modeling with modern machine learning algorithms and shows how it can be extended to be used with other advanced modeling techniques like gradient boosting machines and deep learning.
 He also walks you through example use cases and demonstrates MERF performance on synthetic and real data.

 Sourav Dey is CTO at Manifold, an artificial intelligence engineering services firm with offices in Boston and Silicon Valley.
-Previously, Sourav led teams building data products across the technology stack, from smart thermostats and security cams at Google Nest to power grid forecasting at AutoGrid to wireless communication chips at Qualcomm.
-He holds patents for his work, has been published in several IEEE journals, and has won numerous awards.
-He holds PhD, MS, and BS degrees in electrical engineering and computer science from MIT.
+Sourav leads the engineering team focusing on work across client projects, developing platform technologies to make Manifold ML engineers more efficient, and communicating to business stakeholders.
+Prior to Manifold, Sourav led teams building data products across the technology stack, from smart thermostats and security cams at Google-Nest to wireless communication at Qualcomm.
+Sourav’s career has always been at the intersection of math and computer science — a PhD from MIT in signal processing and bachelors degrees in Math and CS from MIT.

 Comments on this page are now closed.